CRBroughton/ts-utils/README.md

 The `await` directory contains the following:

-- `safeAwait` - This function return either a result or error value (think Go)
+- `safeAwait` - This function return either a result or error value.
+This suppports both a Go and Rust like syntax, using overload functions.
-- `handleError` - To be used in conjunction with `safeAwait`
+- `handleError` - To be used in conjunction with `safeAwait`.

 The goal of the `await` helpers is to make it more obvious where throw exceptions occur and to help guide the user to write exception handlers.
 Please inspect the [the accompanying test file](src/await/tests/await.test.ts) file to see both helpers in action.